Parkinson-NP/MIE-2024/README.md

 ```

 ### Unix Compatible OS or Environment
-AntiSMASH 7.1 does not offer support for the Windows OS.
+AntiSMASH 7.1 does not offer support for Windows OS.
 There are many options available to configure a Unix compatible environment on Windows OS.
 Native Unix users may proceed to installation of antiSMASH local.

  As an example, setup of Windows Subsystem Linux (WSL) is used here.
 For additional WSL tips and FAQs, official instructions are available at <https://learn.microsoft.com/en-us/windows/wsl/install>.